-You may have heard that you should try to avoid probate.
+You may have heard that you should try avoiding probate.
 While this is generally a good idea, probate isn’t nearly as costly or burdensome in North Carolina as it is in some other states.
 In any case, it would be easier to avoid probate if you had a good understanding of it.

 Think of a probate asset as something you need the court’s help to transfer.
 If there is an uncashed check written to a dead person, no one can legally endorse that check without court authority, as a surviving spouse could get in trouble for forging their name and a power of attorney dies with the person.
 If a car title is still in the deceased person’s name, the DMV won’t transfer the title into someone else’s name without authority from the court.
 A bank won’t divulge any information about someone else’s account, let alone allowing a withdrawal.
 These are examples of probate assets, assets in which we need the court’s assistance to obtain and transfer.
 Probate assets get distributed according to the directions left in your Will (if you don’t have a Will, the state of North Carolina has created one for you).